 With this unit, the choice of shielding gas is simple.
 For MIG (GMAW) you may choose either the standard 75/25 (which is 75% CO2 and 25% Argon), or you may choose 100% CO2.
 For Stainless, use a Tri-MIX type of gas with Helium.
 For Self-Shielded Flux-Cored wire welding, since it is gasless, no shielding gas is needed.
-Keep in mind this unit is not designed for gas shielded Flux-Cored wire and should not be used with this unit.
+Keep in mind this unit is a small fabrication unit with a rating of 180A @ 25% duty cycle and not designed for use with gas shielded Flux-Cored